About the Remedial Measures Program

-You should register for Back on Track as soon as possible after you receive your suspension notice.
+You should register for Back on Track a week (7 days) after your impaired conviction or administrative suspension.
 It can take 11 months to complete the program.

 Please note: If you do not complete all components of the Back on Track program within your suspension period, your licence will be further suspended.

 Back on Track: Program Requirements

 To pass the program, you must meet the following requirements:

 - Do not use alcohol or drugs within 24 hours of or on any day that I participate in the program.
 I may take medication prescribed by a physician provided it does not impair my ability to participate in the program.

 - Attend all sessions as scheduled for me and arrive on time for each session.